ibnabdwahab/Cloud-Unified-Mobile-Security-Token-Authentication-/README.md

-# Unified Mobile Security Token Authentication
+# Cloud Unified Mobile Security Token Authentication

 The number of different identities and credentials used for authentication towards services on the Internet has increased beyond the manageable.
 Still, the most common authentication scheme is based on usernames and passwords.
 This is a